anton-bushuiev/PPIRef/README.md

 # PPIRef dataset

 PPIRef is a complete* and non-redundant dataset of protein-protein interactions (PPIs).
-It was constructed in three steps: (i) exhaustevily extract all putative protein dimers from PDB based on heavy atom contacts, (ii) filter out not proper PPIs based on buried surface area and other criteria, (iii) remove near-duplicate PPIs with iDist - a fast algorithm accurately approximating PPI alignment-based algorithms such as iAlign.
+It was constructed in three steps: (i) exhaustevily extract all putative protein dimers from PDB based on heavy atom contacts, (ii) filter out not proper PPIs based on buried surface and quality criteria, (iii) remove near-duplicate PPIs with iDist - a fast algorithm accurately approximating PPI alignment-based algorithms such as iAlign.
 See [our paper](https://arxiv.org/abs/2310.18515) for details.

 <p align="center">
   <img align="right" width="350" src="https://github.com/anton-bushuiev/PPIRef/assets/67932762/f5d12ffb-8d1b-40b8-bab1-23d33a091f05"/>